-Cardinals jump on Reds early, hold on for 5-4 win
+Molina HR, double before exit with sore foot, Cards top Reds

 Eugenio Suárez worked a 3-2 count against Reyes before he struck out looking to end the game.

-Molina hit his fifth home run of the season with one out in the bottom of the second to put St. Louis up 1-0.
+Molina hit his fifth home run of the season in the second to put St. Louis up 1-0.

 The Cardinals broke the game open with a four-run, one-out rally in the third.
 Paul Goldschmidt doubled in two runs, Nolan Arenado singled to drive in Goldschmidt and Molina doubled to right-center.

+“I have had guys on and haven’t done a great job driving them in,” Goldschmidt said.
+“To be able to come through there and open up that lead was good.”

-Nick Castellanos homered to left to open the sixth inning.
+Nick Castellanos homered to left to open the Reds sixth.
 It was his seventh homer of the season and his 1,000th career hit.

 Castellanos was serenaded with boos in his first game back from serving a two-game suspension for precipitating a benches-clearing incident against the Cardinals on April 3.

+“It was definitely a pretty cool moment being in St. Louis and especially hearing all the boos and stuff,” Castellanos said.
+“Being able to do it, it was a pretty cool moment.”

 REDS ROSTER SHUFFLE